Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

-If you’re a private practice rehab therapist looking to grow your business, you have a lot of options for attracting new patients—from diversifying your revenue stream with unique services to boosting your marketing spend.
-A less obvious—but equally important—piece of the growing-your-practice puzzle: tapping your existing customer base to help you gain new customers.
-More specifically, I’m alluding to harnessing the power of happy patients to help spread the love to potential patients.
+If you’re a private practice rehab therapist looking to grow your business, you have a lot of options for attracting new patients—from diversifying your revenue streams with unique services to boosting your marketing spend.
+A less obvious—but equally important—piece of the growing-your-practice puzzle: Tapping your existing client base to help you gain new customers.
+More specifically, I’m talking about harnessing the power of your happy patients to help spread the love to potential patients.
 How?
 By soliciting customer testimonials and reviews.
-Now, there’s an art to tactfully asking for glowing recommendations from your patients.
+Now, there’s an art to tactfully asking for glowing recommendations.
 Here are a few tips to help you piece together your strategy:

 A review represents a patient’s true opinion.

 It’s important to gather both testimonials and reviews from your patients.
 But, do you know the difference between the two?
 Reviews typically appear on third-party sites—like Yelp, Facebook, or Google—that are totally outside of your control.
 Here are a couple of examples from WebPT’s Google reviews:

 You can’t control what appears in a review, which means each one should be a 100% true reflection of a patient’s opinion of you and your services.
 However, reviews aren’t always guaranteed to be positive—which actually isn’t a bad thing.
 A good mix of opinions can give your business more credibility as well as provide you with an opportunity to respond to negative reviews in a kind—and human—way.

 On the flip side, testimonials are quotes you can use on your website or other marketing materials—with patient permission, of course.
 Here’s another WebPT example using a customer testimonial (this time, in video format):